If you’re applying for a home loan, you probably want to know how to calculate borrowing power.

-Be prepared… It’s sometimes a bit dry because we’ll be digging into the details, so you can get all the behind-the-scenes information.
+This topic is quite detailed and sometimes a bit dry because we’ll be digging into the details, so you can properly understand how lenders analyse your situation.

 Learn How to Calculate Borrowing Power for yourself

-Every lender has their own unique formula (serviceability calculation).
-Borrowing power, also called borrowing capacity, is referred to by your Lenders as serviceability.
+Every lender has their own unique formula for calculating your borrowing power (also called borrowing capacity) and is referred to by your Lenders as your home loan serviceability.

 The term serviceability comes from an assessment that you are able to service your loan commitments.

-Your income is validated differently from bank-to-bank, to satisfy their own serviceability calculators.
+Your income is validated differently from bank-to-bank, to satisfy their own serviceability calculator.

 Here’s what your lender will want to analyse:

-- Income Type (salary, commission, overtime, allowances, rental income, investment income etc)
+- Income Type (is it salary, commission, overtime, allowances, rental income, investment income, or something else?)

 - Liabilities (what are they, how much do you owe, what are the repayments?)